(Click the character infographic to download.)

-Logan seems to have the idea that marriage means dominating a woman, and women are objects for men to put to use.
+Logan seems to have the idea that marriage means dominating a woman and that women are objects for men to put to use.
 He also feels unappreciated by Janie because she doesn’t worship him for making her the mistress of 60 acres of land.
+(Boo hoo, right?)